STEM I - SPARK: Program Details

 Students learn from the ground up by first focusing on the basics and then by continuously reaching further to gain a deeper understanding of more advanced concepts.
 By being exposed to this type of inquiry, students not only learn how to think critically but also get hands-on experience similar to how professionals conduct research and make discoveries.

-Carefully developed and age-appropriate activities have been woven through the SPARK curriculum to provide students with opportunities to explore many facets of personal development.
+Carefully developed and age-appropriate activities have been woven through the STEM I curriculum to provide students with opportunities to explore many facets of personal development.
 These activities are designed to encourage introspection and clarification of personal values, and to expand communication skills.
 A variety of non-competitive games and tasks are incorporated to develop team-building and creative problem-solving skills.
 Students will also interact with graduate students and postdoctoral fellows at Brown to learn about some of the many possible careers in science and what it takes to get there.

 SPARK Student Goals: